ClouDesire/docusaurus/docs/api.md

 ## Common Characteristics

-There a few common traits that needs to be know:
+There are some common traits that needs to be know:

 * there is always a `self` field that represent its unique URL (e.g.: `user/3`), use GET on it to fetch the resource;
-* referenced resources (e.g.: user.company), are referenced by an object containing an `url` field with the resource endpoint (e.g.: `company/123`)
+* referenced resources (e.g.: user.company) are object containing an `url` field with the resource endpoint (e.g.: `company/123`)
 * Date field are in _ISO 8601_ format containing both time and timezone information (UTC as default).

 ## HTTP Methods

-Usually each resource support the basic CRUD operations mapped on five HTTP verbs:
+Most resources support the basic CRUD operations mapped on five HTTP verbs:

 * `GET` for retrieving
 * `POST` for creation
 * `PUT` for modification
 * `DELETE` for deletion
-* `PATCH` for partial updates
+* `PATCH` for action or partial fields update

-Sometimes the method `PATCH` is used either for partial modification or for custom actions.

 ## API Reference